vuejs/core/.github/contributing.md

 - The `dev` script supports the `-i` flag for inlining all deps.
 This is useful when debugging `esm-bundler` builds which externalizes deps by default.

+### `nr dev-sfc`

+Shortcut for starting the SFC Playground in local dev mode.
+This provides the fastest feedback loop when debugging issues that can be reproduced in the SFC Playground.

+### `nr dev-esm`

+Builds and watches `vue/dist/vue-runtime.esm-bundler.js` with all deps inlined using esbuild.
+This is useful when debugging the ESM build in a reproductions that require real build setups: link `packages/vue` globally, then link it into the project being debugged.

 ### `nr dev-compiler`

 The `dev-compiler` script builds, watches and serves the [Template Explorer](https://github.com/vuejs/core/tree/main/packages/template-explorer) at `http://localhost:5000`.
-This is extremely useful when working on the compiler.
+This is useful when working on pure compiler issues.

 ### `nr test`